cabo/deref-id/draft-bormann-t2trg-deref-id.md

 --------------

 Denial of service attacks are discussed in {{seccons}}.
-Privacy implications, in particular around single-use identifiers, are discussed in {{privcons}}
+Privacy implications, in particular around single-use identifiers, are discussed in {{privcons}}.

 Usage patterns between dereferencing and precise matching
 =========================================================